chihab/dotenv-run/README.md

 # How It Works

-I wrote an article on [InDepth.dev](https://indepth.dev/tutorials/angular/inject-environment-variables) explaining how the it works.
+I wrote an article on [InDepth.dev](https://indepth.dev/tutorials/angular/inject-environment-variables) explaining how it works.

+# Contribute

 # Credits